A Quick Tutorial On How To Carry Concealed

 Making the connection yet?
 I’ll be remedying my lack of skill with a fire extinguisher this weekend and making sure the rest of my family knows what to do with it as well.
 In the meantime, here’s a quick guide on how to carry concealed, so you can not only have a gun nearby but also be a safe and effective gun owner.

-Carrying Concealed Begins With Carrying A Gun
+Knowing How To Carry Concealed Begins With Carrying A Gun

 That fire extinguisher under my sink does me little good if I’m out on the road in my car.
 Likewise, a gun under your bed does you little good if you’re out and about doing your daily routine.
 Carry your gun wherever you can, because you won’t get to decide when you’ll need it.